 - Completing both scenarios (i.e. as both Leon and Claire) unlocks a mode where you play as an Umbrella operative named HUNK.
 It's effectively a challenge mode where the player must complete a portion of the game with limited ammunition and healing items, and no save points.

-- Resident Evil 2 Remake has a free DLC called "The Ghost Survivors".
-It presents three What If? scenarios involving characters who died in the course of the main game and the For Want of a Nail that might have saved them (at that moment)note .
+- Resident Evil 2 (Remake) has a free DLC called "The Ghost Survivors".
+It presents three What If? scenarios involving characters who died in the course of the main game and the Point of Divergence that might have saved them (at that moment)note .
 After completing them, a secret fourth scenario is unlocked, where the player must Hold the Line as Sheriff Daniel Cortini, the officer in the gas station opening sequence (who decided to shoot the zombie which overpowered him when the Player Character of the main game meets him, instead of restraining it).

 - This is the intention of the Revelation campaign in Fire Emblem Fates.
 To help support this, it was released as a DLC a few weeks after Fates (in order to give players time to beat one or both available campaigns).
 Given that the mode is also much more difficult than Birthright and the plot assumes you have played at least one campaign, it's not recommended to do it first even if you obtained the limited edition or have downloaded Revelation.